AdobeDocs/journey-optimizer.fr-FR/help/using/building-journeys/entry-management.md

 <!--
 Due to the 30-day journey timeout, when journey re-entrance is not allowed, we cannot make sure the re-entrance blocking will work more than 91 days.
 Indeed, as we remove all information about persons who entered the journey 91 days after they enter, we cannot know the person entered previously, more than 91 days ago. -->

-## Parcours métier{#entry-business}
+## Parcours métier {#entry-business}

 <!--
 Business events follow re-entrance rules in the same way as for unitary events.
 If a journey allows re-entrance, the next business event will be processed.
 -->

-Pour autoriser plusieurs exécutions d’événements métier, activez l’option correspondante dans la section **[!UICONTROL Exécution]** des propriétés du parcours.
+Dans **Parcours commerciaux**, pour autoriser plusieurs exécutions d’événements professionnels, activez l’option correspondante dans la variable **[!UICONTROL Exécution]** de la section des propriétés du parcours.

 ![](assets/business-entry.png)